 Are you soon heading to college?
 Or already in college and still anxious about how things are going to work out?
 The truth is a shift from high school to college can be quite difficult.
 It’s very crucial that you must be aware of your goals beforehand and make plans to reach their.
 There are several things that are needed to be considered and be careful about when it comes to education.

 However, college life should be enjoyable and will eventually help you shape your career in the right way.
 Here are 5 tips that will help East London college students to become more productive.

-To get succeed in life, proper time management is very important irrespective of the courses you have opted.
+To get success in life, proper time management is very important irrespective of the courses you have opted.
 It’s rightly said “Time is more valuable than money.
 You can get more money, but you cannot get more time.”
 By managing the time to arrange your priorities whether in business or in education, you can give yourself the best chance of staying organized and on track during the exam time.
-Manage your time well between your classes, extracurricular activities and part-time job (perhaps!).
+Manage your time well between your classes, extracurricular activities and a part-time job (perhaps!).
 It will help you to reduce stress levels, something that can make a significant difference between success and failure at the university.

 2. Minimize Distractions and Stay Active

 This may look like a no-brainer, but distractions are something that can’t be always recognized easily-especially when our fingers are fondling them.

 You guessed it right, electronic devices are extremely distracting.
 But at the same time it’s very helpful for learning and research.
 CEO’s tip on blocking out distraction while studying or working is to simply put your phone in flight mode, and turn off your WiFi too if you don’t need it for research.
 The continuous distraction of the college news and social media pulls us out of our focused studying space and make it even harder to be productive especially for college students.